echeran/smile-of-murugan/webbook/conclusion.md

 *Culture* III, 3-4 (Oct.
 1954), 297-313.

 22. Subramania Bharati, *Bharati's* Poems: Kannan and *Kuyil Pattu.*
-346
-SELECT AND CRITICALLY ANNOTATED BIBLIOGRAPHY Translated by A. Doraiswamy Pillai, Madras, New Century Book House, 1966.
+Translated by A. Doraiswamy Pillai, Madras, New Century Book House, 1966.

 23. Subramania Bharati, The Voice of a Poet: being English renderings from the Tamil originals of poems by Subramanya Bharati.
 2nd ed., Calcutta, 1965.

 24. Subramaniam, Ka.
 Naa, "What is wrong with Tamil novel", *The* *Sunday Standard,* Nov.
 20, 1966.